StringEpsilon/Alnilam/README.md

 	* [ ] Document the API differences properly in a separate document.
 * [ ] Figure out typing for withRouter()
 * [ ] Figure out how to properly publish types along side the normal output.
-* [ ] Integrate typescript to rollup build without mandating tslib dependency.
-Somehow
+* [x] Integrate typescript to rollup build without mandating tslib dependency.